Grounds for detention

 When asked about the implications of this judgement for the Belgian practice, the previous Secretary of State for Asylum and Migration responded that the practice of implicit asylum applications had in the meantime already been introduced and that he would continue to support and expand the specialised Article 3 ECHR unit of the Immigration Office and ensure that every person concerned receives correct and comprehensible information about their rights and rapid access to a lawyer.[11]

-As to the “article 3 ECHR check”, note that in practice, a specific questionnaire, also known as “Paposhvilli” in the jargon of the authorities, was introduced in 2019.
+In 2019, a specific questionnaire, also known as “Paposhvili” in the authorities’ jargon, has been introduced in order to apply an “article 3 ECHR check”.
 This questionnaire must be filled out, before any decision to detain can be taken.
-It is not always guaranteed that the foreigner will be able to answer the questionnaire in the best possible way, since he or she is not in the presence of a lawyer and interpreters may be lacking (see Legal assistance at the moment of arrestation).[14]
+It is not always guaranteed that the foreigner will be able to answer the questionnaire in the best possible way, since they are not in the presence of a lawyer and interpreters may be lacking (see Legal assistance at the moment of arrest).[12]

 According to the Immigration Office, mid 2021, a specific cell with 3 legal experts was created within the Immigration Office in order to verify whether the detention and/or expulsion would violate article 3 and 8 ECHR.